12 Natural Ways to Say “Probably” in English (with Meanings & Examples)

 Undoubtedly

-• Mary was undoubtedly one of the best students in school.
+• She is undoubtedly one of the best students in the class.

-• This meeting is undoubtedly very important for the company.
+• This is undoubtedly a very important decision.

 Perhaps